 Our teaching assistants are valuable members of staff who are normally class based to ensure pupils can access work at their level.
-They help to ensure that our behaviour policy is consistently applied.
+They help to ensure that our behaviour policy is consistently applied and are expected to ensure the behaviour policy is followed consistently in the same way a teacher would.